 As a result, it is preferable to use only the paths that use the controller that currently owns the disk being accessed.

-protocol is an older protocol used by LSI/Engenio/NetApp storage controllers and their OEMs, and it is well understood.
+Your new multipath -ll output indicates that dm-multipath is receiving ALUA information from the storage system using the rdac protocol.
+That is, the storage controller is telling dm-multipath which paths it should currently use.
+The rdac protocol is an older protocol used by LSI/Engenio/NetApp storage controllers and their OEMs, and it is well understood.
 There are other similar vendor-specific protocols, and the SCSI-3 ALUA would be the new standard way of conveying this information, although not all storage systems use it yet.

-version in Ubuntu 16.04 did not yet have specific defaults for Dell PowerVault MD3860i, but in Ubuntu 18.04 it has.
+These built-in defaults are implemented in cooperation with storage device manufacturers; apparently the multipath-tools version in Ubuntu 16.04 did not yet have specific defaults for Dell PowerVault MD3860i, but in Ubuntu 18.04 it has.

-You can view these built-in defaults with sudo multipath -t
+You can view these built-in defaults with sudo multipath -t.

 For your storage system, the relevant group of settings will probably look like this: